-Finding reliable childcare solutions is one of the toughest hurdles parents face.
-When both parents work full time, an unexpected breakdown in childcare becomes even harder to manage.
+Finding reliable childcare solutions is one of the toughest hurdles parents face in the best of times — and the situation becomes vastly more complicated when you throw in a natural disaster or otherwise society-disrupting event.
+When a single parent or both parents in a partnered relationship work full time, an unexpected breakdown in childcare becomes even harder to manage.
 That’s why creating a backup childcare plan is crucial.
-Having backup childcare keeps your kids secure and your career intact.
+Having backup childcare keeps your kids secure — and your career intact.

-It’s no secret that motherhood bias is still very much a reality for working mothers.
-Having reliable childcare helps break down unfair stereotypes about working moms.
+And it must be said: It’s no secret that motherhood bias is still very much a reality for working mothers, and having reliable childcare helps break down unfair stereotypes about working moms.
 And knowing your kids are in a safe place gives you peace of mind to focus on work.
-However, just as important as putting backup childcare systems in place is advocating for more support of working parents.
+It shouldn’t fall to working parents to fix this systemic issue, but it helps to have some tools in our back pocket.

 What is backup childcare?

-Backup childcare is a substitute childcare strategy.
-The reasons for needing backup childcare are endless — because life happens.
-For instance, you’re between childcare arrangements.
-Or suddenly your regular caregiver is temporarily unavailable.
+Backup childcare is simply a substitute childcare strategy.
+The reasons for needing a backup plan are endless — because life happens.
+Maybe you’re between childcare arrangements.
+Maybe you and your [partner, coworker, boss] got your wires crossed about important plans.
+Or maybe your regular caregiver is temporarily unavailable.
 Maybe your child’s school is closed.
 Or your kiddo has a fever.
+Or you have a fever.
+Or there’s a global pandemic.
 Despite the best-laid plans, childcare arrangements regularly fall through.

 In fact, in a 2017 study by Child Care Aware of America, researchers found that nearly half of working parents miss an average of four days of work at least once every six months because of child care breakdowns.